Car insurance terms explained

 What is Total Loss Protection?

 Total Loss Protection means you don’t have to rely on market value in the event of your car being written off.
-In the event of your car being written off, your insurer will usually payout the market value of your vehicle.
-Total Loss Protection means you will get that market value amount, plus a fee of as much as 25 per cent, depending on your policy.
+If your car is written off Total Loss Protection means your insurer will usually payout the market value of your vehicle, plus a fee of as much as 25 per cent, depending on your policy.

 What is Windscreen Cover?